 Lemme keep it real.
 This is the time when I consider changes in positions, careers, and schools.
 Is this my last year?
 This year, I barely made it through the dip (see chart above).
 I mean, it’s my job to improve our school and develop ways to increase student outcomes.
 But I’m also supposed to keep morale up.
 We’ve made it through the dip, but what about me?

-I rode that freaking dip like Splash Mountain, (picture of me with tired eyes and a full beard) I barely made it out.
-This year, my daughter turned 1 and I spent many nights up with her and sleeping on the couch.
-My wife was working on her teaching credential, which means late nights for us both.
+I rode that shit like Splash Mountain, (picture of me with tired eyes and a full beard) I barely made it out.
+This year, my daughter turned 2 and I spent many nights up late, trying to finish chores and work.
+My wife is getting through her first year of teaching and also is pregnant.
 Tough times.
-And I’m in my 4th year of inner city school leadership.
+And I’m in my 5th year of inner city school leadership.
 Most folks don’t last more than 1-2 years of principalship, because it’s hard as hell.
-But I am still hanging in there, and during these last days of 2018, I am marinating like steak and contemplating like Siddhartha.
+But I am still hanging in there, and during these last days of 2019, I am marinating like steak and contemplating like Siddhartha.

 Some Things I Wonder About: